-Microsoft has left the room open for advanced users to use custom background images in Teams Video calls by letting users manually place their custom images in the ‘Uploads’ folder under Microsoft Teams ‘Backgrounds’ folder where the app stores its internal data in the system.
+Microsoft left the room open for advanced users to use custom background images in Teams video calls by letting users manually place their custom images in the ‘Uploads’ folder of the Microsoft Teams ‘Backgrounds’ folder where the app stores its internal data in the system.
 You can still use this method.

 To easily access ‘Uploads’ folder in Teams for adding your own images, first, right-click on the Start button and select ‘Run’ from the available options to open the ‘Run’ command window.